FelixOnline/v2/content/articles/2016-3-4-boat-club-head-off-on-a-tour-de-france.md

 subtitle: >
   ICSM Boat Club cycle nearly 300km to Paris for RAG
 date: "2016-03-04 11:55:16 +0000"

 # Attributes from Felix Online V1
 id: "6013"
 old_path: /sport/6013/boat-club-head-off-on-a-tour-de-france
 aliases:
  - /sport/6013/boat-club-head-off-on-a-tour-de-france
+imported: true
+comments:
+ - Posted by  on October 17 2011 at 911 pm                                       Thanks Lynda it is the magic sauce  It is a practice of faith thereby attracting exactly what we need  Some times we sell ourselves short but we ask for something and get something bigger than we extepedcDonna Merrill recently posted

 # Article Taxonomies
 categories:
  - sport
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true